Visa Options for Staying in Chiang Mai

 Technically, working on a tourist visa or visa exemption is not legal.
 The Thai work permit law is broad — any "work" requires a work permit, and tourist entries do not come with one.

 In practice, enforcement against remote workers on laptops in cafes is essentially zero.
 Thailand knows that digital nomads bring money and do not take Thai jobs.
 But it is worth understanding the legal position.
-You are operating in a gray area.

 What I Would Actually Do